-Guaranteed Pension
+Guaranteed Pension12

 The guaranteed pension provides basic social security for individuals with little or no income.
 Residents of Sweden are eligible for a guaranteed pension beginning at age 65.
 To receive a full guaranteed pension, an individual must in principle have resided in Sweden for 40 years after age 25.
 Residence in another EU/EEA country can also be credited toward a guaranteed pension.
+Refugees can include residence in their home country and thus receive a full guaranteed pension.